Azam-hub/biopython_project/README.md

 ## Setup Instructions

 ### Step 1: Clone the Repository
-Open `CMD` (Command Prompt) and run the following command to clone the repository:
+Create a new folder and Open `CMD` (Command Prompt) in that folder and run the following command to clone the repository:

 ```bash
 git clone https://github.com/Azam-hub/biopython_project.git .